Bdunning6/Movie-Theater-Industry-Correlation-Project/README.md

 ## Visualizing with PowerBI

-### Top Earning Movies and Movie Genres With Gross Profit
+### Top Earning Movies and Movie Genres Ranked by Total and Average Gross Profits
 ![image](https://user-images.githubusercontent.com/115194266/213940053-1d62c28d-6ea3-4377-9f0b-55ffe6a8281f.png)
 ![image](https://user-images.githubusercontent.com/115194266/213940825-8119948c-d8f7-4fc7-8c51-9967d7132afe.png)

 The top total gross earning genres are action, comedy and animation.
 The total gross for action is about 243 billion dollars.
 This makes sense since some of the top movies earning movies are from the action genre, including the first Avatar movie (approximately 2.85 billion), Avengers: Endgame (approximately 2.80 billion) and Star Wars: Episode VII (approximately 2.07 billion).
 The top average gross earning genres are animation, family and action.
 A reason why animation and family movies generate the highest average gross could be because they are children friendly films.
 This means that movies of this genre could potentially generate more profit by selling larger volumes of tickets to parents, their children and other family members.
 Horror movies and rated R movies potentially excludes a large customer base in children because of age restrictions.
 This could explain why horror films have a lower average gross profit compared to animation and family movies.

-### Movie Ratings And Average Gross Profits
+### Movie Ratings Ranked by Average Gross Profits
 ![image](https://user-images.githubusercontent.com/115194266/213945518-b86433f2-d96a-4610-8cf0-943fb56dc3ea.png)

 The top 4 average earning ratings are G, PG-13, TV-PG and PG.
 This reinforces the idea that more family friendly tend to generate more gross profit on average.
 Some of the top earning movies such as Avatar, Titanic, Star Wars: Episode VII and Avengers: Endgame are all rated PG-13.
 This indicates that part of a movies success is having a movie rating that is more accessible to a larger customer base such as children, which allows for a greater volume of ticket sales.